by Structured Settlement Watchdog

 - On August 21, 1996, President Clinton signed the Small Business Job Protection Act of 1996.
 Taxation of damages was affected by this bill.
 The Act changed the exclusion from gross income of damages received on account of personal injury or sickness to apply only to damages which are received on account of a physical injury or physical sickness.
 If the claim resulting in damages or settlement payments has its origin in a physical injury or sickness, then all damages (other than punitive damages) that flow from that injury or sickness are treated as payments on account of that physical injury or sickness.
 If, however, the claim has its origin in emotional distress, even if subsequent physical injury or sickness is alleged, damages or any settlement payment made is taxable because it stems from a nonphysical injury.
 (Damages which reimburse the cost of medical treatment are not taxable).

 - What is a medical event?
-If you go into your doctor's office and submit a stool sample and a cup full of urine for testing, or go to the podiatrist to remove an ingrown toe nail is that a medical event that gives you the ability to structure?
+If you break wind is it a qualifying medical event, or go to the podiatrist to remove an ingrown toe nail is that a medical event that gives you the ability to structure?
 Of course not.
 None of them represent damages which are received on account of physical injury or physical sickness.

 Click structured settlement tax benefits for more information